po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

       if (response.status === 200)
     ```

-    * 🔑 If it does equal 200, we place the status code `response.status` on the page.
+    * 🔑 If it does equal 200, we assign the status code from `response.status` to the `textContent`.

     ```js
     responseText.textContent = response.status;